ostadsgo/dots/.github/README.md

 * Get code of key to use in key defining for zsh
 Press `ctl + v` after that press the key
 * Create `.desktop` file for any script to be regonziable by rofi
+* Install noto-font-cjk noto-font-emoji noto-font-extra to render all fonts.

 ### Install Apps
 ```